neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 For example, there's an account by a German general who went to one of these mass killing sites, and he talked about all these people having to wait in long lines, like up to a mile long as they inched their way towards the killing pits, as the people in front of them slowly but surely were wiped out, and that there were stops along the way, and at this stop you take off your clothes, at this stop you drop off your valuables, and the people knew what was going on.

-In the book ["Soldaten" by Sanka Nitzel and Harald Weltzer](https://www.amazon.com/Soldaten-Fighting-Killing-Sonke-Neitzel/dp/0771051050), they quote German Major General Walter Brunn's description, his eyewitness account of one of these, as he says, "lining up for death" sort of incidences, and the general says:
+In the book "Soldaten"[^10] by Sanka Nitzel and Harald Weltzer, they quote German Major General Walter Brunn's description, his eyewitness account of one of these, as he says, "lining up for death" sort of incidences, and the general says:

 > Six men with Tommy guns were posted at each pit.
 >